-A Security Breach or a Cyber-Attack Affecting World Omni Could Adversely Affect World Omni's Business, Results of Operations and Financial Condition, Which Could Have an Adverse Effect on Your Notes.
 World Omni could be the subject of cyber-attacks that may result in slow performance, loss or temporary unavailability of World Omni's data or information systems, including its core systems used to service the leases.
-Security breaches or cyber-attacks involving World Omni's systems or facilities, or the systems or facilities of third-party providers, could expose World Omni to a risk of loss of personal information of customers, employees and third parties or other confidential, proprietary or competitively sensitive information, business interruptions, regulatory scrutiny, actions and penalties, litigation, reputational harm, a loss of confidence, and other financial and non-financial costs, all of which could potentially have an adverse impact on World Omni's future business with current and potential customers, results of operations and financial condition.
+Security breaches or cyber-attacks involving World Omni's systems or facilities, or the systems or facilities of third-party providers, including the subcontractors of the third-party custodian hosting the Software as a Service (SaaS)-based/cloud based system storing the electronic contracts, could expose World Omni to a risk of loss of personal information of customers, employees and third parties or other confidential, proprietary or competitively sensitive information, business interruptions, regulatory scrutiny, actions and penalties, litigation, reputational harm, a loss of confidence, and other financial and non-financial costs, all of which could potentially have an adverse impact on World Omni's future business with current and potential customers, results of operations and financial condition.

-If World Omni's security measures are circumvented by methods such as hacking, fraud, trickery or other forms of deception, World Omni may experience misappropriation of its proprietary information, interruptions of its operations, damage of critical infrastructure, or ransomware demands.
+If the security measures employed by World Omni's or its third-party providers, including the subcontractors of the third-party custodian hosting the SaaS-based/cloud based system storing the electronic contracts, are circumvented by methods such as hacking, the use of artificial intelligence, fraud, trickery or other forms of deception, World Omni may experience misappropriation of its proprietary information, interruptions of its operations, damage of critical infrastructure, or ransomware demands.